maximilianmessing/fsnd_capstone/README.md

 }
 ```
 - Returns: An object with a list of movie with title as a string, release date as a date and actors as an array of actor ids. --> Example get movies
+- Possible Errors:
+  - 404 if movie was not found in the database
+  - 422 if invalid object is submitted

 Delete '/movies/{movie_id}'
 - Delete a movie in the database
 - Path argument: Movie id as a integer
 - Returns: An object with a list of movie with title as a string, release date as a date and actors as an array of actor ids. --> Example get movies
+- Possible Errors:
+  - 404 if movie was not found in the database
+  - 422 if movie could not be deleted

 Defined Error handlers: